JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 For running Kotlin/JS projects in the browser, this task is an alias for the `browserDevelopmentRun` task (which is also available in Kotlin multiplatform projects).
 It uses the [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) to serve your JavaScript artifacts.
-If you want to customize the configuration used by `webpack-dev-server`, for example adjust the port the server runs on, use the [webpack configuration file](#webpack-bundling).
+If you want to customize the configuration used by `webpack-dev-server`, for example, adjust the port the server runs on, use the [webpack configuration file](#webpack-bundling).

 For running Kotlin/JS projects targeting Node.js, use the `jsRun` task that is an alias for the `nodeRun` task.